open-cloud/xos/docs/install.md

 Helm client-side tool.
 If you are new to Kubernetes, we recommend this [tutorial](https://kubernetes.io/docs/tutorials/) as a good place to start.

-Although you are free to set up Kubernetes and Helm in whatever way makes sense to you, the following walks you through an example installation sequence on  MacOS.
+Although you are free to set up Kubernetes and Helm in whatever way makes sense to you, the following walks through an example installation sequence on  MacOS.
 It was tested on version 10.12.6.

 ## Prerequisites